MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-install-on-linux.md

 Please carefully follow these migration instructions to migrate users, R Scripts, projects, other DeployR data as well as to learn how to update/preserve client application files.

->If you want to upgrade or reinstall your version or R or Microsoft R Services 2016, please [follow these instructions](deployr-admin-configure-reinstall-r.md).
+>If you want to upgrade or reinstall your version or R or Microsoft R Server 2016, please [follow these instructions](deployr-admin-configure-reinstall-r.md).

 ### From Previous DeployR Version to DeployR 8.0.5: